-Faculty Senate convened the Faculty Evaluation and Compensation Ad Hoc Committee in September of 2002 in response to a legislative mandate for a merit pay structure and included in their charge an examination of evaluation processes.
+Faculty Senate convened the Faculty Evaluation and Compensation Ad Hoc Committee in September of 2002 in response to a legislative mandate requirement as interpreted by HEPC for a merit pay structure and included in their charge an examination of evaluation processes.
 Representatives from each college/school comprised the committee.
 All evaluation and merit recommendations were made with an interest in faculty input in the standards, flexibility for different academic units and for varying faculty interests, and transparency so that everyone involved understands the evaluation criteria.
-The salary policies in Senate recommendations SR-03-04-48-FECAHC and SR-03-04-49-FECAHC were adopted on May 5, 2004.
-This document outlines processes for implementing those policies.
+The salary policies in Faculty Senate recommendations SR-03-04-48-FECAHC and SR-03-04-49-FECAHC were adopted on May 5, 2004.

+This document outlines processes for implementing those policies according to the following values: